Virgin Killer: Wikipedia controversy

-In May 2008, the American far-right news site WorldNetDaily reported the cover image on Wikipedia to the Federal Bureau of Investigation.
+In May 2008, the American far-right news site WorldNetDaily reported the cover image on Wikipedia to the Federal Bureau of Investigation (FBI).
 A subsequent investigation by the FBI concluded that the artwork did not violate any US laws.
 EContent magazine subsequently reported the Wikipedia community's internal debate: "Prior discussion has determined by broad consensus that the Virgin Killer cover will not be removed" and asserted that Wikipedia contributors "favour inclusion in all but the most extreme cases".

 In December 2008, the Internet Watch Foundation (IWF), a UK-based non-government organization, added the Wikipedia article Virgin Killer to its internet blacklist due to concerns over legality of the image, which had been assessed as the lowest level of legal concern: "erotic posing with no sexual activity".
 As a result, people using many major UK ISPs were blocked from viewing the entire article by the Cleanfeed system.
 A large part of the UK was blocked from editing Wikipedia.
 Following representations by the Wikimedia Foundation (which hosts the Wikipedia website) and public complaints, the IWF reversed their decision three days later and confirmed that in future they would not block copies of the image that were hosted overseas.
 The IWF stated that one of the reasons for reversing their decision was that it had increased public interest in the image—an example of the Streisand effect.

+In 2026, the non-government organization Save the Children Finland issued a memo urging the Finnish Wikipedia to remove the cover image on the basis that it "sexualises the child" and "can be seen as child sexual exploitation material".
+Following community discussion, the Finnish Wikipedia declined.